MarskalGroup/marskal-bootstrap-generators/README.md

 ##### SCSS

-Make sure you have `sass-rails` dependency on your Gemfile:
+Make sure you have these gems placed in your GemFile:

+    gem "bootstrap-sass", "~> 3.3.5"
-    gem 'sass-rails'
+    gem 'sass-rails', '~> 5.0'

 And then run: